Manhattan Bridge painter plunges to his death; second worker also injured in a fall

 The crew had to unhook and reattach themselves as they changed position, and the man lost his footing in the process, police said.

-He fell while above land just before 2 p.m., landing by Pike Slip and South St. The man died on the scene, cops said.
+He fell while above land just before 2 p.m., landing by Pike Slip and South Street.
+The man died on the scene, cops said.

 “He was down on the ground.
 It was awful.
 They were holding a sheet over him.
 When they placed the sheet over him, it turned bloody.
 It gave me the chills,” said Jacqueline Hurd, 48, a retired sanitation worker who lives a block away.
 “God bless his family.”